Bristol VA/TN

 Johnny Thomas Jr.

-Black Male Johnny Thomas sentenced to 10 years for possession
+Johnny Thomas Sentenced to 10 Years

 Tuesday, 24 May 2011: Johnny Thomas Jr., 43, of Perry, GA was found guilty in Houston Superior Court to Possession of Hydrocodone and Possession of Codeine and Drugs Not in Original Container on Monday, May 23, 2011.
 The jury convicted Thomas of all counts.

-Because Thomas had previous felony convictions, he was sentenced to ten (10) years and ordered to serve seven (7) of those years in prison without the possibility of pa
+Because Thomas had previous felony convictions, he was sentenced to ten (10) years and ordered to serve seven (7) of those years in prison without the possibility of parole.
+In addition to the prison time, Thomas was also banished from Houston County upon his release.

 At approximately 3 am on September 8, 2009, Officer Jason Jones of the Perry Police Department found Thomas in front of a local business which was closed.
 Suspicious of this behavior, Officer Jones approached the defendant.